akleroy/cpropstoo/README.md

 mask cubes, identify local maxima, partition cubes into object assignments, and derive properties from object assignments.

-#### User Tasks
+### User Tasks

-These tasks are intended to be accessed by the user.
+These are high level tasks are intended to be accessed by the user.
+A normal cube analysis path calls them in sequency.

 ###### Units and Book Keeping